 - critique and discuss work in progress, particularly the coherence and integrity of plot, structure and characterisation.

-As well as the opportunity to workshop longer pieces of work you will also have the opportunity to submit three extracts of 2,000 words of work in progress directly to your tutor for feedback and guidance.
+As well as the opportunity to workshop longer pieces of work you will be able to submit three extracts of 2,000 directly to your tutor for feedback and guidance.